channaveer24/WT_Assignment/README.md

 # WT_Assignment

 # Assignment1
-A simple calculator made with HTML.
+A simple calculator made with HTML and JavaScript.

 # Assignment2